Mania: Hypomania

 Hypomania, which means "less than mania", is a lowered state of mania that does not always impair function or decrease quality of life.
 Although creativity and hypomania have been historically linked, a review and meta-analysis exploring this relationship found that this assumption may be too general and empirical research evidence is lacking.

 In hypomania, there is less need for sleep and both goal-motivated behaviour and metabolism increase.
 Some studies exploring brain metabolism in subjects with hypomania, however, did not find any conclusive link; while there are studies that reported abnormalities, others failed to detect differences.
 Though the elevated mood and energy level typical of hypomania could be seen positively, mania itself generally has many undesirable consequences, including suicidal tendencies.
 Hypomania can also have these effects, if the prominent mood is irritable as opposed to euphoric.
 In addition, the intense cases of hypomania can lead to problems.
 Where trait-based positivity for a person could make them more engaging, outgoing, and cause them to have a positive outlook in life, exaggerated in hypomania, such a person can display excessive optimism, grandiosity, and poor decision-making, often with little regard to the consequences.

 Associated disorders

 A single manic episode, in the absence of secondary causes, (i.e., substance use disorders, certain medications, or general medical conditions) is often sufficient to diagnose bipolar I disorder.
 Hypomania may be indicative of bipolar II disorder.
 Manic episodes are often complicated by delusions and/or hallucinations; and if the psychotic features persist for a duration significantly longer than the episode of typical mania (two weeks or more), a diagnosis of schizoaffective disorder is more appropriate.

-Certain obsessive–compulsive spectrum disorders as well as impulse-control disorders share the suffix "-mania," namely, kleptomania, pyromania, and trichotillomania.
-Despite the unfortunate association implied by the name, however, no connection exists between mania or bipolar disorder and these disorders.

-Evidence indicates a vitamin B_{12} deficiency can also cause symptoms characteristic of mania and psychosis.
 Hyperthyroidism can produce similar symptoms to those of mania, such as agitation, elevated mood, increased energy, hyperactivity, sleep disturbances and sometimes, especially in severe cases, psychosis.
 Postpartum psychosis can also cause manic episodes (unipolar mania).